opsforge/anvil/README.md

 It's recommended to create a new folder in the destination directory first.
 The name of the folder can be anything the OS supports.

+### If using ELK

 1. `cd` into the folder you created
 2. `mkdir -p ./es_data`
 3. `chmod -R 777 ./es_data`

 This will resolve any issues with ownership when the ES container is starting up.

+### If using Splunk Light

+1. `cd` into the folder you created
+2. `mkdir -p ./splunk-data && touch ./splunk-data/splunk-launch.conf`

+This will resolve launch issues with the Splunk Light container.

 ## Deploying the stack